 Our board of directors is currently comprised of eight directors: Richard A. Baker, Michael J. Indiveri, Edward H. Meyer, Lee S. Neibart, Charles J. Persico, Laura H. Pomerantz, Stuart A. Tanz and Eric S. Zorn.
-In accordance with our Articles of Amendment and Restatement (the "Charter") and Amended and Restated Bylaws (the "Bylaws"), each director holds office until our next annual meeting of stockholders and until his or her successor has been duly elected and qualifies, or until the director's earlier resignation, death or removal.
+In accordance with our Articles of Amendment and Restatement (the "Charter") and Amended and Restated Bylaws (the "Bylaws"), each director holds office until our next annual meeting of stockholders and until his or her successor has been duly elected and qualifies, or until the director's earlier resignation, death or removal

 Upon the recommendation of the Nominating and Corporate Governance Committee of our board of directors (the "Nominating and Corporate Governance Committee"), each of our current directors, Messrs.
-Baker, Indiveri, Meyer, Neibart, Persico, Tanz and Zorn, and Ms. Pomerantz, has been nominated by our board of directors to stand for election as directors by the stockholders at the Annual Meeting to serve until our 2016 Annual Meeting of Stockholders and until their respective successors are duly elected and qualify.
+Baker, Indiveri, Meyer, Neibart, Persico, Tanz and Zorn, and Ms. Pomerantz, has been nominated by our board of directors to stand for election as directors by the stockholders at the Annual Meeting to serve until our 2017 Annual Meeting of Stockholders and until their respective successors are duly elected and qualify.

-We seek to have a board of directors representing diverse education and experiences that provide knowledge of business, financial, governmental or legal matters that are relevant to our business and to our status as a publicly owned company.
-We believe that, as a group, the nominees bring a diverse range of perspectives that contribute to the effectiveness of our board as a whole.
+We seek to have a board of directors representing diverse educational backgrounds and different work and life experiences that provide a range of insights into the financial, governmental or legal matters that are relevant to our business and to our status as a publicly owned company.
+We believe that, as a group, the nominees bring a diverse range of perspectives that contribute to the effectiveness of our board as a whole and the oversight that our board of directors provides to our senior management team.
 The procedures and considerations of the Nominating and Corporate Governance Committee in recommending qualified director candidates are described below under "Corporate Governance-Identification of Director Candidates" in this Proxy Statement.
 The Nominating and Corporate Governance Committee and our board of directors concluded that each of our director nominees should be nominated for election based on the qualifications and experience described in the biographical information below under "Nominees for Election as Directors."